8 Early Signs of Pregnancy and What They Could Mean

 Breast tenderness is another pregnancy symptom that might have you feeling like your period is about to start.
 You may also notice that your breasts feel swollen or tingly in early pregnancy.
 The areola may also become darker and larger.

 The term morning sickness is very familiar.
 But the reality is that nausea and/or vomiting can strike any time during the day or night when you are pregnant.
-Many women find it helpful to stay hydrated, keep crackers on hand, and eat small frequent meals, so their stomachs do not get empty, causing nausea to increase.
+Many women find it helpful to stay hydrated, keep crackers on hand, and eat small, frequent meals so their stomach doesn’t get too empty, which can help prevent nausea from getting worse.

 In addition to nausea, you may notice that you can’t tolerate certain odors or foods.

-Your body is working hard to support another person, and it is very normal to feel fatigued in early pregnancy.
-Rest assured that it tends to subside when the second trimester starts.
-Practice good self-care by eating nourishing foods rich in iron and protein and rest when your body needs it.
+Your body is working hard to support a pregnancy, and it is very normal to feel fatigued in the early stages.
+It often improves as you move into the second trimester.
+Try to eat nourishing foods rich in iron and protein and rest when your body needs it.

-Like premenstrual hormones, pregnancy hormones can cause you to feel different emotionally.
-Some women feel more sentimental and loving, and some experience mood swings, including weepiness.
-Be gracious with yourself, and remember that pregnancy brings emotional adjustments in addition to physical changes.
+You might feel more sentimental and loving, or experience mood swings, including weepiness.
+Give yourself grace, and remember that pregnancy brings emotional adjustments in addition to physical changes.

-Get a No-Cost Pregnancy Test at Willow Womens Center
+Get a Free Pregnancy Test at Willow Womens Center

 If you think you might be unexpectedly pregnant, you will need a listening ear and compassionate care more than ever before.
 You are looking for accurate answers to your questions.